-If you’re used to basic seasonings, cooking with fresh herbs and spices can be a revelation.
-It can also be a little intimidating.
+If you’re used to basic dried seasonings, cooking with fresh herbs can be a revelation – especially when you can use the leftovers to create your own dried seasonings!
 While browsing the stalls at your local farmers market, you can find dozens, if not hundreds, of different kinds of herbs: basil and oregano, parsley and thyme, rosemary, lemongrass, and so many more.

 When you pick up a bundle of fragrant green leaves, sure it smells great, but what exactly do you do with it?
+How do you store them?
 Which herbs go in which kinds of recipes?
 And how do you prepare them?
-With this guide, you’ll be whipping up flavorful meals full of herbs and spices in no time.
+With this guide, you’ll be whipping up flavorful meals full of fresh herbs in no time.

 Depending on the cuisines you favor, you may be familiar with some types of herbs and spices already.
 Oregano and basil are common ingredients in both Greek and Italian recipes, cilantro is a must in many Mexican dishes, and it’s hard to imagine Thai food without lemongrass.